MyMalcom/MalcomAPI/README.md

 Objetive
 -
-This document introduces the new format of push notifications mechanism of Malcom, which make easy the integration with external platforms providing the send of push notifications to different platforms.
+This document introduces the new format of push notifications mechanism of Malcom, which make easy the integration with external platforms to send push notifications to different platforms.

 General Notes
 -